top of page

 Erning, local leader that ran Feed Back in his community

-Village Kapitan Erning
+Village Kapitan Erning wanted to solve

-wanted to solve that and get families new income.
 He rallied his community to do Feed Back.

 Fist bump of community leader and ARK champion